-We are ten months into 2017 and the second Friday 13th is here.
-There were 3 in 2015 and only one in 2016.
+We are four months into 2018 and the first Friday 13th is here, there are two this year.
+There were two in 2017 and three in 2015.
 So it’s not a bad year for paraskevidekatriaphobes – those with a particular fear of that date.

 There are several plausible historical explanations for origins of the Friday 13th superstition, so we’ll probably never know which is, or are, correct.
 Personally, I find it more interesting to look at us as human beings, and ask what gives us this tendency to be superstitious in the first place.

 Why on earth do we have lucky pants?

 A superstition is, by definition, an irrational belief that an object or practice will lead to good or bad luck because of some supernatural influence.
 They come in many forms, and are sometimes polar opposites – no one seems able to decide on the merits of black cats.
 Religions sometimes label others as superstitious, despite there being little reason behind their own practices.

 We are constantly recognising patterns in the world around us – sensing something and linking it to something we already know.
 That furry thing with a long tail and a plaintive meow is easily identified as a hungry cat.
 Sometimes we see patterns that don’t exist – the Man in the Moon, or Jesus on a slice of toast.

 This false pattern recognition, or apophenia, can also give us the perception that something has caused an event when they are unrelated.
 This phenomenon isn’t confined to humans: psychologist B.F.Skinner showed that pigeons repeat whatever idiosyncratic action they were doing when food arrived, no doubt in the hope getting more.